-Throughout the past 12 months, the COVID-19 pandemic has transformed all of our working lives in unexpected ways.
-We are incredibly grateful that we have been able to continue to offer our full range of video production services.
-From this gratitude, we were inspired to begin a new article series dedicated to the lessons we have learnt from our clients during lockdown.
-To kick off the series, we reflect on our work with long-time client, Chesneys, as they changed approach in response to the pandemic.
+Since March 2020, the COVID-19 pandemic has transformed all of our working lives in unexpected ways, leaving no business untouched.
+The Blueprint Film team is incredibly grateful that we have been able to continue to offer our full range of video production services throughout this period.
+From this gratitude, we were inspired to begin a new article series called ‘Lockdown Lessons‘.
+This series of case studies is dedicated to the lessons we have learnt from our clients and their experiences during lockdown.

 1. Client background:

-When the pandemic hit, it caused a considerable drop in footfall in Chesneys’ existing showrooms.
-At the same time, there remained a relatively buoyant market for online orders – particularly their outdoor bbq heaters.
-How did Chesneys respond to the change in circumstances?
+When the pandemic hit, it caused a sharp drop in footfall in Chesneys’ existing showrooms.
+At the same time, a relatively buoyant market for online orders remained – particularly for their outdoor BBQ heaters.
+How did Chesneys respond to the sudden change in circumstances?

 2. Working together:

-As their long-standing video content provider, Chesneys approached us to help them pivot their brick-and-mortar retail offerings into a smaller, more bespoke service.
+Chesneys soon settled on the decision to pivot their brick-and-mortar retail offerings into a smaller, more bespoke service.
 With this shift, they intended to showcase even more products than their existing large showrooms.
 But it would be within a smaller ‘design studio’ setting that they planned to open in the Chelsea design district.

-But that was not all our films were used for.
+But that was not all Chesneys wanted to use our films for.
 The films then became incorporated into an interactive display in the consultation area of the new Chelsea design studio.
-They also became new additions to their existing website, taking the same content online to an even larger audience.
+They also became new additions to Chesneys’ existing website.
+By taking the same content online, they were able to reach an even larger audience.

 3. Lessons learned: